San05-git/SmartCICDPipeline/README.md

 ## Enterprise Impact

-## Concern  How This Project Addresses It
+## Concern  How This Project Addresses It:
 **Manual deployment errors** Every deployment follows the same automated pipeline — no human typos, no forgotten steps.
 **Bugs reaching production** Automated tests run on every commit.
 If a test fails, the pipeline aborts before any artifact is built.
 **Security vulnerabilities** The lint & security scan stage simulates tools like SonarQube and ESLint, catching issues early.